dtr-org/docs.unit-e.io/reference/rpc/dumpprivkey.rst

 **Type:** string, required

-The unite address for the private key
+The Unit-e address for the private key

 Result
 ~~~~~~